 Bacteria in certain genera, including Bacteroides and Clostridium, are believed to promote cancer due to how they accelerate tumor growth.
 On the other hand, some other genera such as Bifidobacterium and Lactobacillus interferes with tumor growth.
 This again raises the importance of optimal balance of gut flora.

 Research indicates that probiotics reduce DNA damage, a major factor in the development of cancer cells.
-These bacteria boosts your antioxidant levels and also detoxifies your body system.
+These bacteria boost your antioxidant levels and also detoxifies your body system.
 This keeps certain substances, including those in your food, which can promote cancer growth from being activated.
 The immune system boost probiotics provide help to better fight against cancer cells.

-Improved psychological function
+Improved psychological function.

 Mental or cognitive decline is a common characteristic of the elderly.
 Risks of very troubling mental disorders, such as depression and Alzheimer’s, rise with age.
 Clinical studies have found that bacteria strains in the Lactobacillus and Bifidobacterium genera are the most beneficial for guarding against these concerns.